Aiven-Open/jdbc-connector-for-apache-kafka/docs/index.rst

   * Default: 5000
   * Importance: high

-``increasing.column.name``
+``incrementing.column.name``
-  The name of the strictly increasing column to use to detect new rows.
+  The name of the strictly incrementing column to use to detect new rows.
 Any empty value indicates the column should be autodetected by looking for an auto-incrementing column.
 This column may not be nullable.

   * Type: string
   * Default: ""